 We run an ongoing series of free bi-monthly dementia open forums at UEA (currently online) which create an exchange of knowledge between researchers, clinicians, the general public, people with dementia and their carers.
 Anyone with an interest in dementia research is welcome.

-Researchers from UEA will present their latest innovative research studies and findings, with a different dementia researcher leading each event.
+Researchers from UEA, and guests, will present their latest innovative research studies and findings, with a different dementia researcher leading each event.
 There's an opportunity to ask questions of the researcher and to find out how to take part in any upcoming studies at UEA.

 You can watch previous Open Forums on our YouTube channel, the UEA Dementia Open Forum.